shoaibkhan94/howelle-cms/src/pages/blog/2020-09-09-sex-or-intimacy-can-casual-sex-relieve-loneliness.md

 authorimage: /img/img_20200720_132734.jpg
 date: 2020-09-09T01:19:43.978Z
 description: In this article we discuss about the meaning of Sex and Intimacy apart from each other.
-Also, does Casual Sex help in relieving Loneliness.
+Also, we try and find out if casual Sex help in relieving Loneliness and what affect Casual sex has on an individual.
 featuredpost: true
 featuredimage: /img/683.jpg
 category: Relationships